 As soon as I started my hike around 11, I was sure that with a 53lbs backpack it would be a challenge.
 I wasn’t sure at this point if I would be able to make it to the summit and did think about returning but I told myself lets just get to bear flats and take it from there.

 It also takes me a while to get into rhythm while hiking so I just hiked at my own steady pace.
 I got to bear flats in an hour which was pleasantly surprising so I just decided to continue and I knew one step at a time I would make it to the summit.

-It took me about an hour to get to bear flats and i was really happy about it, i just continued on after a brief break and decided that i would take miniscule breaks on the trail instead of a big one after an hour.
+I continued on after a brief break and decided that i would take small breaks on the trail instead of a big one after an hour.
 It also helped that i was carrying my camelback so water access was easy.

 It was a slow trek up and i wanted to stop couple of times to take pictures but didn’t feel like it, i thought i would take them on the way down but that didn’t happen either so lesson learnt.

 I was getting closer to the main ridge and couple of guys on their way down warned me about couple of feet of snow further up, i wasn’t too worried since i had my crampons and gaiters.

 It turned out that there wasn’t as much snow as those guys told me and i didn’t feel the need to put on my crampons. i completed the traverse to get on the final section to get to summit and took a break for the final push.

 As i was going along, i thought all this while to myself that the conditions are summer like.
 I lugged all this gear for no reason, i could have used my 3 season tent, didn’t need any crampons or gaiters but later i found out how wrong i was.